panagiotispapazisis/panagiotispapazisis/README.md

 <details>
  <summary><h3>👨‍💻 Panagioti's Coding Journey</h3></summary>
-   I started my coding journey as a automation engineer student with a passion to learn everything I could about this programming world.
-And all this time, teaching myself app development gave me a dream to build my own app.
-A desire that landed me a front-end software engineering job upon graduation.I jumped at the chance and at first worked as a robotic vehicle developer.
-But along the way I discovered that my real dream is to become a full-stack developer.
-However, I had another desire I had been pursuing throughout this time - YouTube content creation.
-I have a burning desire to fulfill that dream me had of building my own app, my own product.
-Don't wait up, because I'm coming.
+  As an automation engineering student, my coding journey began with an insatiable desire to learn everything I could about the world of programming.
+While teaching myself app development, I realized that building my own app was a dream that I wanted to achieve.
+This passion led me to land a front-end software engineering job after graduation, where I started as a robotic vehicle developer.

+However, I soon realized that my true aspiration was to become a full-stack developer.
+Alongside my work, I continued to explore my other passion - creating content for my YouTube channel.
+This burning desire to build my own app and product has never left me and continues to drive me forward.

+With my experience in React, TypeScript, JavaScript, and popular libraries such as Redux, Material UI, Axios, Lodash, Formik, and Yup, I have honed my technical skills to create robust and user-friendly applications that meet my clients' needs.
+My background in automation engineering and logistics, combined with my passion for technology, has given me a unique perspective on how to streamline processes and drive efficiency in various industries.

+In my free time, I continue to explore my passion for creating things, especially in the field of IoT.
+Through my YouTube channel, "Arduino Hellas," I share my knowledge of hardware and software development with others, making complex concepts more accessible to those who are just starting out.

+My ultimate goal is to fulfill my dream of building my own app and product.
+I'm constantly expanding my horizons, enhancing my skillset, and working towards achieving this goal.
+So, don't wait up, because I'm coming!

 [youtube]: https://youtube.com/@ArduinoHellas